keithalewis/papers/gop.md

 B_{n - k}(x_1,\dots, x_{n - k}) x_{k+1}.
 $$

 This is not a deep result.
-Just ...
+Simply take the derivative of the previous equality and equate powers of $s$.

 Since the $n$-th derivative evaluated at $0$ satisfies $\kappa^{(n)}(s)|_{s = 0} = \kappa_n$